aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/html-converter/convert-html-to-docx/_index.md

 {{< tab tabNum="9" >}}

-The following example shows how to convert **HTML to DOC Java/Android** applying.
-HTML is taken from the Web, converted to DOC and saved to the local file system.
+The following example shows how to convert **HTML to DOCX Java/Android** applying.
+The HTML file is in the cloud storage, converted to DOCX and saved back to the cloud storage.
 You can download the  Java/Android SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-android).

 ```java